System justification theory

-System justification theory (SJT) is a theory within social psychology that system-justifying beliefs serve a psychologically palliative function.
+System justification theory is a theory within social psychology that system-justifying beliefs serve a psychologically palliative function.
 It proposes that people have several underlying needs, which vary from individual to individual, that can be satisfied by the defense and justification of the status quo, even when the system may be disadvantageous to certain people.
 People have epistemic, existential, and relational needs that are met by and manifest as ideological support for the prevailing structure of social, economic, and political norms.
 Need for order and stability, and thus resistance to change or alternatives, for example, can be a motivator for individuals to see the status quo as good, legitimate, and even desirable.

 According to system justification theory, people desire not only to hold favorable attitudes about themselves (ego-justification) and the groups to which they belong (group-justification), but also to hold positive attitudes about the overarching social structure in which they are entwined and find themselves obligated to (system-justification).
-This system-justifying motive sometimes produces the phenomenon known as out-group favoritism, an acceptance of inferiority among low-status groups and a positive image of relatively higher status groups.
-Thus, the notion that individuals are simultaneously supporters and victims of the system-instilled norms is a central idea in system justification theory.
-Additionally, the passive ease of supporting the current structure, when compared to the potential price (material, social, psychological) of acting out against the status quo, leads to a shared environment in which the existing social, economic, and political arrangements tend to be preferred.
-Alternatives to the status quo tend to be disparaged, and inequality tends to perpetuate.
+This system-justifying motive sometimes produces the phenomenon known as out-group favoritism, an acceptance of system-consistent oppressive beliefs and stereotypes among low-status groups and viewing higher-status groups in a relatively positive image.
+Thus, the notion that individuals are simultaneously supporters and victims of system-instilled norms is a central idea in system justification theory.
+Additionally, the passive ease of supporting the current structure, sustained by the palliative function of system-justifying beliefs that overstate the perceived costs (material, social, or psychological) of altering the status quo, leads to resistance in which the existing social, economic, and political arrangements tend to be preferred.
+Alternatives to the status quo tend to be disparaged, and inequality continues to perpetuate.

 Origins

 Previous social psychological theories that aimed to explain intergroup behavior typically focused on the tendencies for people to have positive attitudes about themselves (ego-justification) and their self-relevant groups (group-justification).
 In other words, people are motivated to engage in behaviors that allow for them to maintain a high self-esteem and a positive image of their group.

 System Justification theory addressed the additional, prevalent phenomenon known as out-group favoritism, in which people defend the social systems (status quo) even when it does not benefit, and in the long-run may even cause more harm, to the individual or the group to which he or she belongs.
 Out-group favoritism can manifest as a dis-identification on the part of members of lower social status with their own categorical grouping (social, ethnic, economic, political) and instead further support for the existing structure.
-Prior social psychology theories lacked explanation for and attention given to popular instances of out-group favoritism; thus, SJT was developed to further explain and understand why some people tend to legitimize the prevailing social systems, despite their being against one's interests, in a way that previous social psychological theories did not.
+Prior social psychology theories lacked explanation for and attention given to popular instances of out-group favoritism; thus, system justification theory was developed to further explain and understand why some people tend to legitimize the prevailing social systems, despite their being against one's interests, in a way that previous social psychological theories did not.